Tétouan: Geography

 The city is situated about 60 km east of the city of Tangier and 40 km south of the Strait of Gibraltar.
 To the south and west of the city, there are mountains.
 Tétouan is situated in the middle of a belt of orchards that grow oranges, almonds, pomegranates, and cypress trees.
 The Rif Mountains are nearby, as the city is located in the Martil Valley.
 It is picturesquely situated on the northern slope of a fertile valley down which flows the Martil river, with the harbour of Tétouan, Martil, at its mouth.
 Behind rise rugged masses of rock, the southern wall of the Anjera country, once practically closed to Europeans; across the valley are the hills which form the northern limit of the still more impenetrable Rif.

 Climate

 Tétouan features a Mediterranean climate with Köppen climate classification of Csa.
-Located along the Mediterranean Sea, the weather in Tétouan is mild, cold, and rainy during the winter, hot and dry in the summer months.
+Located along the Mediterranean Sea, the weather in Tétouan is mild and rainy during the winter, hot and dry in the summer months.